NomicFoundation/hardhat/docs/advanced/building-plugins.md

 For a complete example of a plugin you can take a look at the [Hardhat TypeScript plugin boilerplate project](https://github.com/nomiclabs/hardhat-ts-plugin-boilerplate/).

-Plugins don't need to be written in TypeScript, but we recommend doing it, as many of our use it.
+Plugins don't need to be written in TypeScript, but we recommend doing it, as many of our users use it.
 Creating a plugin in JavaScript can lead to a subpar experience for them.

 ### Extending the HRE